1909 Milton Hershey School

 Right up until Milton Hershey’s death in 1945 (at which point his only assets were his home and its furnishings, having given away everything else while he was still alive) he remained intimately involved in the running of the school.
 He made sure his boys (and now girls too) received very practical upbringings, “a thorough common-school education, supplemented by instruction in the useful crafts.”
 He had three goals for every graduate: a vocation, a love of God and man, and a sense of wholesome responsibility.
 “We do not intend to turn out a race of professors,” he noted.
 Students had to build their own beds and chests in the school carpentry shop, and keep up with a host of chores, including twice-daily milking of the school’s cows.
 The milking requirement for students continued until 1989, as the curriculum gradually shifted toward college preparation.
 Highly structured chores requirements remain, as does mandatory chapel time on Sunday.
 And to this day, active work in the school’s agricultural, animal, and environmental centers (for example, a fish hatchery operated on the trout stream running through campus) are an important part of its efforts to promote initiative and responsibility.

-Beyond this emphasis on individual commitment, discipline, and work, Hershey is renowned for creating an authentically personal, warm, and nurturing environment.
+Beyond this emphasis on individual commitment, discipline, and work, Hershey became known for creating a warm, personal, and nurturing environment.
 Students live in groups of 10 to 12, two or three to a bedroom, in more than a hundred closely clustered houses overseen by a married couple with childrearing experience.
 A transitional living program places seniors in quasi-independent apartments, where they get help in buying and preparing their own food, setting their schedules, and running their own lives in preparation for college or self-support after graduation.
-More than three quarters of graduates now go on to four-year college, just shy of ten percent enter the work force or military, and the remainder attend technical or two-year college.
-With 1,900 pre-K to twelfth-grade students—most with missing, deceased, or jailed parents and other disadvantages—today’s Milton Hershey School is the largest boarding school in America, and its $11 billion endowment, larger than all but a few universities, allows it to offer its education (including large scholarships for college) and superb care (including things like intensive counseling, orthodontia, all food and clothing) entirely free to each child.

 - Milton Hershey profile in the Philanthropy Hall of Fame, philanthropyroundtable.org/almanac/hall_of_fame/milton_hershey